Automattic/jetpack/projects/plugins/wpcomsh/README.md

 ### Deployment instructions

+- Make sure there are no uncommitted changes
 - Run `bin/update-version.sh` and provide the new version.
-This will update the versions in `package.json` and `wpcomsh.php`.
-Commit the changes and create a PR.
+This will update the versions in `package.json`, `package-lock.json`, and `wpcomsh.php`.
+Make sure there are no other changes.
+Commit these changes and create a PR.
 - Wait for the PR to be approved and merged
 - Checkout latest `master`
 - Tag the release with `make tag`